NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/policies.rst

 #.
 The PfM completes and submits the request for approval.
 #.
 The PfM opens a Help Ticket to notify RDHPCS of the request.
-   Send email to rdhpcs.<system>.help@noaa.gov, using the actual system name, with Allocation in the Subject line.
+   Send email to rdhpcs.<system>.help@noaa.gov, using the actual system name, with Allocation in the subject line.

 Adding a Project to an Allocation